Campbell Newman chases the dubious dollar sign

 He’s not going to lose many if any votes out of getting rid of this prize, and out of slashing the hell out of a lot of arts budgets … in terms of the state budget, there’s probably bigger tough cuts that he could make, but they’re much tougher to sell

-8 Responses to “Campbell Newman chases the dubious dollar sign”
+9 thoughts on “Campbell Newman chases the dubious dollar sign

 We *are* losing our souls, becoming focused on the banalities of life, being satisfied with the simple answers fed to us by the media, endlessly scanning Twitter/Facebook/our iPhones for the latest inanity someone has sent us, and blaming everyone else (particularly intellectuals) for the problems we’re creating.